Hans-Jørgen Holman

-Hans-Jörgen Holman (20 February 1925 – 6 August 1986) (also Hans-Jörgen Holmen-Guttormsen) was a Norwegian-American pianist/ harpsichordist and professor of music at Andrews University, Berrien Springs, Michigan.
-Holman specialized in Medieval and Renaissance music, and his 1961 Indiana University School of Music doctoral dissertation The Responsoria Prolixa of the Codex Worcester F 160 is considered one of the principal authoritative works on the vocal music of the medieval church.
+Hans-Jørgen Holman (also Hans-Jörgen Holmen-Guttormsen; 20 February 1925 – 6 August 1986) was a Norwegian-American pianist, harpsichordist, and professor of music at Andrews University, Berrien Springs, Michigan.
+Holman specialized in Medieval and Renaissance music, and his 1961 Indiana University School of Music doctoral dissertation, The Responsoria Prolixa of the Codex Worcester F 160, is considered one of the principal authoritative works on the vocal music of the medieval church.
 One of the first musicologists to pioneer computer aided big-data studies, Holman built a database of 48.000 melodic phrases from European and Scandinavian sources in order to trace melodic migration and development.
 He was particularly interested in questions concerning the relationship between the religious vocal folk music of Norway and the liturgical music of the medieval church.
 Holman gave papers on topics of musicology at several international conferences and made contributions to the Harvard Dictionary of Music.

 Life

 Early years

-Holman was born in Drammen south-east Norway.
+Holman was born in Drammen, south-east Norway.
 He was the only child of Hans and Kirsten Halvorsen Guttormsen.
-A family of profoundly pious Christians, they also had a successful business at the family estate called Holmen at nearby Konnerud, raising minks - yielding precious fur.
-The family's affluence provided Holman with a relatively comfortable upbringing - an illustrative anecdote is that his mother Kirsten was the first woman in the city to have a driver's license.
+A family of profoundly pious Christians, they also had a successful business at the family estate called Holmen at nearby Konnerud, raising minks, yielding precious fur.
+The family's affluence provided Holman with a relatively comfortable upbringing – an illustrative anecdote is that his mother Kirsten was the first woman in the city to have a driver's license.
 Holman displayed early on that he was fitted with a powerful intellect and an inquisitive mind; he took a deep interest in music, but also pursued studies in mathematics, physics and chemistry.
-Holman was only 15 years old when Hitler's troops invaded Norway.
+Holman was only 15 years old when Nazi German troops invaded Norway.
 Even though he was a mere teenager focusing on his education, it did not prevent him from becoming an active member of the underground resistance movement.

 Emigrating to America

 In 1950, Holman passed the Piano Teacher's Examination at the Conservatory of Music in Oslo.
-Not long after he also received his Diploma in Pharmacology from the University of Oslo.
-Possibly disillusioned with the limited professional opportunities in post-war Norway, Holman and his first wife Elli, decided to emigrate to the United States the same year.
-They settled at Takoma Park in Maryland, near Washington DC.
-Later they changed their surname from Guttormsen to Holman (an anglification of the name of Hans-Jorgen's family estate Holmen) to make their names easier on English speakers.
+Not long after, he also received his Diploma in Pharmacology from the University of Oslo.
+Possibly disillusioned with the limited professional opportunities in post-war Norway, Holman and his first wife, Elli, decided to emigrate to the United States the same year.
+They settled at Takoma Park in Maryland, near Washington, D.C.
+Later they changed their surname from Guttormsen to Holman (an anglicisation of Holmen, the name of Hans-Jorgen's family estate) to make their names easier for English speakers.
 In Maryland, Holman was attracted to Washington Adventist University.
-Holman enrolled at the college's music department, where he graduated the following year with a bachelor's degree in Piano Performance.
+He enrolled at the college's music department, where he graduated the following year with a bachelor's degree in Piano Performance.
 Holman was then offered the position of Chairman of the Music Department at Indiana Academy, a school for secondary education, and he moved to Cicero, Indiana.
-Yet, Holman wanted further education, and developed his lifelong infatuation with Medieval and Renaissance church music through studies at the Catholic University of America, Washington DC.
-The university awarded him a master's degree in 1954.
+Yet, Holman wanted further education, and developed his lifelong infatuation with Medieval and Renaissance church music through studies at the Catholic University of America, Washington, D.C., where he earned a master's degree in 1954.